 Hello there!
 Welcome to Day 5 of the Fall Series.
 This is our final handmade decor DIY for this week.
-I tell you what, creating handmade decor all week while I was sick was fun but I’m exhausted!
+Creating handmade decor all week while I was sick was fun but I’m exhausted!

-Here’s what you need:
+Here’s what you need to make decoupage coasters

-cutting mat or board
+- cutting mat or board

-decoupage (or 50/50 Elmer’s glue and water)
+- decoupage or Mod Podge glue (or 50/50 Elmer’s glue and water)

 I love the combination of oranges, reds, and purples in the patterns of the origami paper.